serverless/serverless-azure-functions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for serverless framework
+about: Suggest an idea for serverless-azure-functions
 ---

 <!--